wessenstam/gts21/snow/deploy/snow.rst

 Need control over approvals
-Want an active/active approach with automatic DR between sites Portability of security between sites interested in autonomous DC operations with flow control
+Want an active/active approach with automatic DR between sites Portability of security between sites interested in autonomous DC operations with approval control

-Review Add Clusters to PC (or as separate AZ) create simple flow isolation policy, enable create simple protection policy (both ways) upload and configure Calm BP (or create from scratch), assign categories for Flow/DR/User tlak to ability to do native self-service and introduce snow
+Review Add Clusters to PC (or as separate AZ) create simple flow isolation policy, enable - tag env:dev to VM, tag env:prod to webserver, tag both to MSSQL DB create simple protection policy (both ways) upload and configure Calm BP (or create from scratch), assign categories for Flow/DR/User tlak to ability to do native self-service and introduce snow